 Robotic trading is another premium course that will set you back $297.
-Robotic trading is all about learning how to use technical analysis and charts to eliminate your emotions, so you can trade like a robot.
-Maybe Clay is a robot, he’s just reading off power point slides with a monotone voice that makes it boring to follow, well I suppose he is talking about technical analysis which isn’t very sexy.
+Robotic trading is all about learning how to use technical analysis and charts to eliminate your emotions so that you can trade like a robot.
+Maybe Clay is a robot; he’s just reading off powerpoint slides with a monotone voice that makes it tedious to follow, well I suppose he is talking about technical analysis which isn’t very sexy.
 Provides a solid basis for newbies but all the information could be found for free on the internet.

 Mastering Level 2

 A surprising amount of traders do not use level 2 to gain an advantage over their competition.
 Level 2 provides a great insight into a stock’s price action to help determine the best time to enter and exit a trade.
 Probably one of Clay’s better courses.

 Even though Clay doesn’t even trade penny stocks, he decided to create this guide.
 One of his worst programs, very basic information provided as he has limited experience on this subject.
 If you really want to profit from penny stocks, it’s better to learn from experts such as Tim Sykes, Tim Grittani, and Nate Michaud.

 Options Trading Simplified & Trading Forex for Beginners

 As the titles suggest, both courses are marketed towards beginners.
 Once again very basic information provided, he has no business teaching others about the Forex or options trading.